gis-ops/tutorials/news/prop2osm_intro.md

 **Note**, optionally you can also license TomTom or HERE data through us (in collaboration with [WIGeoGIS](https://www.wigeogis.com/de/home)).

 The output file will be converted to the [OSM data model](https://labs.mapbox.com/mapping/osm-data-model/), either in [PBF](https://wiki.openstreetmap.org/wiki/PBF_Format) or XML format.
 It will have the same properties as you'd find in "real" OSM files with the most relevant objects and attributes for routing applications.
-No effort has been made so far to adapt the output to other applications, such as map rendering or geocoding.
+No effort has been made so far to adapt the output to other applications, such as map rendering or geocoding, but we're certainly open for the idea.

 ## Further Information